Lore Olympus: Reception

+Awards and nominations

+Animated adaptation

 In October 2019, Deadline reported that the Jim Henson Company had entered into a partnership with Webtoon to create an animated series based on Lore Olympus.
 The series was said to be shepherded by the executive director of television for Jim Henson Company, Ashley Griffis, its style was not yet determined, and nor was its platform announced.
 Other reports stated that the series would be aimed at young adults and expand the "unique perspective" of Smythe on Greek mythology in the comic.
 It was also unclear whether Smythe would be involved in the adaptation.

-Although in March 2021, it was claimed that the series would be the "first animated series based on a Webtoon comic", other Webtoons, such as Tower of God and The God of High School, have already received anime adaptations.
-In December 2021, Webtoon stated, in a press release, that the animated series was "currently in development".
+In March 2021, it was claimed that the series would be the "first [Western] animated series based on a Webtoon comic", after other Webtoons, such as Tower of God and The God of High School, had received anime adaptations.
+In December 2021, Webtoon stated, in a press release, that the Western animated series was "currently in development".
 The same was repeated in press releases from Webtoon in July 2022 and October 2022.
+In a November 29, 2024 interview with Anime News Network, Wattpad WEBTOON Studios president Aron Levitz stated that Webtoon was "working with the Jim Henson Company" on the animated adaptation and that since coloration was important to the storytelling, animation was a "great place" to start.